 If we are not able to scale-up to large clinical trials or commercial manufacturing for products based on Nektar Advanced PEGylation Technology in a timely manner or at a commercially reasonable cost, we risk not meeting our customers' supply requirements or our contractual obligations.
 Production problems encountered during the second and third quarters of 2004 resulted in the temporary shutdown of our manufacturing facility with respect to our Advanced PEGylation products.
 This resulted in a decrease in product revenues and gross margin compared to 2003.
 Although we believe we have addressed these manufacturing problems by expanding our manufacturing capacity, our failure to satisfactorily address these issues in the future or additional production problems may negatively impact our product revenues and results of operations in future periods.
-In addition, our failure to solve any of these problems could delay or prevent late stage clinical testing, regulatory approval for, and commercialization of our products using Nektar Advanced PEGylation Technology and could negatively impact our revenues and results of operations.
+In addition, we currently rely on a single source supplier for a critical raw material required for us to successfully manufacture products based on our Advanced PEGylation Technology and any failure by this supplier to meet our demand requirements at a commercially reasonable cost, could negatively impact our revenues and results of operations and cause us not to meet our customers' supply requirements or contractual obligations.